gkotian/gkotian.github.io/travels/_posts/2009-10-08-the-beginning.md

 title: How it all began...
 categories:
 - India
-excerpt: It was a warm summer morning in New Delhi when I got a call from my supervisor at work.
-He sounded grim when he said, "I have some bad news for you, the company has announced the next set of lay-offs, and your job is getting affected.
-You'll be with us for only 6 more months".
 ---

 It was a warm summer morning in New Delhi when I got a call from my supervisor